* This is the Professional Version. *

 Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and include anorexia, nausea, vomiting, stomatitis, dysgeusia, nocturia, lassitude, fatigue, pruritus, decreased mental acuity, muscle twitches and cramps, water retention, undernutrition, peripheral neuropathies, and seizures.
 Diagnosis is based on laboratory testing of renal function, sometimes followed by renal biopsy.
 Treatment is primarily directed at the underlying condition but includes fluid and electrolyte management, erythropoietin for anemia, and often dialysis or transplantation.

-CKD may result from any cause of renal dysfunction of sufficient magnitude (see Major Causes of Chronic Kidney Disease).
-The most common cause in the US is diabetic nephropathy (see Diabetic nephropathy), followed by hypertensive nephroangiosclerosis and various primary and secondary glomerulopathies.
-Metabolic syndrome (see Metabolic Syndrome), in which hypertension and type 2 diabetes are present, is a large and growing cause of renal damage.
+CKD may result from any cause of renal dysfunction of sufficient magnitude (see Table: Major Causes of Chronic Kidney Disease).
+The most common causes in the US are diabetic nephropathy, followed by hypertensive nephrosclerosis and various primary and secondary glomerulopathies.
+Metabolic syndrome, in which hypertension and type 2 diabetes are present, is a large and growing cause of renal damage

 Major Causes of Chronic Kidney Disease